About Us

 The Intermediate Years

 Our intermediate area is called the Rangitopuni Team.
-Our Year 7 & 8 learners collaborate across a variety of learning spaces.
+Our Year 7 & 8 learners collaborate across two main learning areas.
 The Year 7 & 8's are our senior leaders of the school and are treated as such.
 These learners have the opportunity to take on many leadership roles throughout the school.
-The Year 7 & 8 learners are taught by three teachers.
+The Year 7 & 8 learners are currently taught by 2 teachers and supported by learning assistants.

 We have two school captains each year, decided upon by their peers, Rangitopuni teachers and the Senior Leadership team.
 The captains take control of hosting many of our school wide events, including our annual School Prizegiving.
 They are the face of the school and greet any important visitors that come to Riverhead School.